-Mashed Potatoes is my all time favorite dish.
-Any potatoes in my opinion is amazing, but these are number 1!
+Mashed Potatoes are my all-time favorite dish.
+I think any potato dish is delectable, but these are number 1!
 There are countless ways to make them delicious you can add Butter, Milk, Whipping Cream, Sour Cream, Yogurt, or Chicken Broth.
-I like to keep things and easy, especially since I am usually making them for a holiday.
-I would rather enjoy the holiday then spending a ton of time creating something fancy.
+I like to keep things easy, especially since I usually make them for a holiday.
+I would instead enjoy the holiday than spend a ton of time creating something fancy.

-When sitting down to plan my Thanksgiving dinner last year I made an effort to put a healthier twist on each dish.
+Sitting down to plan my Thanksgiving dinner last year, I made an effort to put a healthier twist on each dish.
 I decided to take my classic Mashed Potato dish and make it dairy free.
-I tried different Nut Milks and alternatives when creating this recipe.
-I found that Almond, Coconut and blended milks left a funny taste to the Mashed Potatoes.
-Chicken Broth didn’t give the Mashed Potatoes the fluffiness, but instead left them flat.
+I tried other Nut Milks and alternatives when creating this recipe.
+I found that Almond, Coconut, and blended milk left a funny taste in the Mashed Potatoes.
+Chicken Broth didn't give the Mashed Potatoes the fluffiness but instead left them flat.

-I had some Cashew Milk in the fridge, we use it as a coffee creamer and it was PERFECT!
-Cashew Milk doesn’t get much attention, but it has become a staple in our because of the creaminess to it and great taste.
-Whats amazing is this bowl of deliciousness tasted just like my “dairy filled” mashed potatoes.
-They are just a creamy with no funny taste.
+I had some Cashew Milk in the fridge, we use it as a coffee creamer, and it was PERFECT!
+Cashew Milk doesn't get much attention, but it has become a staple because of its creaminess and great taste.
+What's amazing is this bowl of deliciousness tasted just like my "dairy-filled" mashed potatoes.
+They are perfectly creamy with no funny flavor.
 WIN.

-A Dairy Free version of your favorite Classic Mashed Potatoes, just like grandma used to make.
-It is the perfect side dish for an dinner!!
+A dairy-free version of your favorite Classic Mashed Potatoes, just like grandma used to make.
+It is the perfect side dish for dinner!!
 Not to mention they are Whole30 compliant.

 - 2 pounds Organic Russet Potatoes